upendrku/Good-Reads/JAVA full stack/Collections.md

 # HashMap class

-Certainly!
 The `HashMap` class in Java is an implementation of the `Map` interface that stores key-value pairs.
 It provides constant-time performance for basic operations such as `get`, `put`, `containsKey`, and `remove`, assuming a good hash function and properly-sized initial capacity.

 Here's an example of how to use the `HashMap` class in Java: